 Daytona State College is fully-accessible to students with disabilities.
 An array of services and accommodations can also be arranged through the Office of Student Disability Services.
 The college has adaptive computer equipment to assist with technology services to help students with disabilities achieve academic success.
 For more information, contact the Director of Student Disability Services.

-QUANTA is a small, nationally recognized learning community that combines several traditional courses under a common theme offering students the challenge of seeing and exploring the relationships and ideas between seemingly unrelated subjects.
+Daytona State’s well-respected Quanta-Honors College is perfect for students seeking to transfer to other competitive four-year colleges or who want an additional intellectual challenge.
+Quanta-Honors is a small, nationally recognized learning community that combines several traditional courses under a common theme, offering students the challenge of seeing and exploring the relationships and ideas between seemingly unrelated subjects.

 Admissions Office Hours: